XpiritCommunityEvents/HOL/settinguprepository.md

 # Migrating your repository from Azure DevOps
 This hands-on lab has the goal to show you how you can migrate an existing Azure DevOps git repository to GitHub.
-This is the first step that needs to be finished for all the other labs to succeed.
+At the end of this hands on lab, your GitHub repository (https://github.com/Microsoft-Bootcamp/attendee-<yourGitHubhandle>) will contain a migrated copy of an Azure DevOps repository.
+This is the first step that needs to be finished for all the other labs to succeed, as you will use this repository to perform the other hands on labs.
+Good luck! 👍

+## Acquire the Azure DevOps Git repository URI
 For this bootcamp, we have prepared a public Azure DevOps repository for you and created a private GitHub repository for you.

-## Acquire the Azure DevOps Git repository URI
-Before you can clone an existing repo, you'll need an URI that points to the existing repo.
+Before you can clone the existing repository, you'll need an URI that points to the existing repository.
 This URI represents the source of the repo you're going to copy.
-For the purpose of this bootcamp, we have prepared an Azure DevOps repository for you.

 **For this bootcamp, please use the following URL: [https://dev.azure.com/xpirit/TailWindTraders](https://dev.azure.com/xpirit/TailWindTraders)**